RahulHKumar/OptimalControlTutorial/README.md

 ## Chapter 3: Sampling based methods

 Sampling-based planning algorithms like **PRM**, **RRT**, and their optimal variants (**PRM\***, **RRT\***), build paths by randomly sampling the space rather than searching over a fixed grid.
 They efficiently handle high-dimensional or continuous spaces where grid-based methods become computationally expensive or infeasible.
-While PRM builds a global roadmap and RRT grows a tree from the start.
+PRM builds a global roadmap and RRT grows a tree from the start.

 While **RRT\*** finds optimal paths in configuration space but often ignores system dynamics, making it unsuitable for real robots with motion constraints. **Kinodynamic RRT\*** addresses this by incorporating **dynamics and differential constraints**, generating dynamically feasible trajectories. **LQR-RRT\*** further improves performance by using **Linear Quadratic Regulator (LQR)** for local steering, leading to smoother, lower-cost paths and better control-aware exploration.
 We consider a unicycle model for kinodynamic RRT* and double integrator for LQR-RRT* in this tutorial.
 This section also introduces the use of **cvxpy**.